wshekrota/egopipe_overview/README.md

 The executable is the result of either copying a your_pipe_code.go file in the egopipe directory or writing your own.
 Then compile or 'go build ./...'.
 Then you have an egopipe executable.

+What is the your_pipe_code.go?
+It is the transform piece.
+It's where the doc which is the collection of templated fields becomes exposed as a map.

 What does deployment look like?
 That depends on your elastic setup.
 Basically you will copy those simple files to the proper logstash directories.